-Upon completion of execution of any JDBC request, ij will issue a getWarnings request and display the SQLWarnings that are returned.
+Upon completion of execution of any JDBC request, ij issues a getWarnings request and displays the SQLWarnings that are returned.

 Each SQLWarning message is displayed with the prefix "WARNING SQLState".
 If an SQLWarning has no SQLState associated with it, the prefix "WARNING (no SQLState)" is used.